-Children with conduct disorder tend to be impulsive, difficult to control, and unconcerned about the feelings of others.
+Children with conduct disorder tend to be impulsive, hard to control, and not concerned about the feelings of other people.

-- Cruel or aggressive behavior toward people and animals (fights, using dangerous weapons, forced sexual activity, mugging, or purse snatching)
+- Cruel or aggressive behavior toward people or animals (for example: bullying, fighting, using dangerous weapons, forcing sexual activity, and stealing)

-- Lying to get a favor or avoid obligations
+- Lying to get a favor or avoid things they have to do

 - Running away